Zerrtry/01Homework/README.md

 4. Used Google fonts;
 5. Used Awesome Fonts;
 6. CSS Elements were combined ;
-7. Fixed code (comments added in HTML and CSS).
+7. Fixed code (comments added in HTML and CSS);
+8. Images resolution optimized.